bencheee/BlackJack/documentation/testing/testing.md

 <a name="top"></a>
-# Testing of JavaScript and jQuery
+# Testing of JavaScript and jQuery code

 Testing of the JavaScript and jQuery code is divided in two sections.